 Psoriasis Symptoms and Pathology

-The most common symptom of a psoriasis flare is raised, red, flaky skin patches.
-These patches can be small in size or affect large areas.
+The most common symptom of a psoriasis flare is raised, red, and flaky skin patches.
+These patches can be small in size, or be spread out over large areas.
 Psoriasis can also cause soreness, itching, and burning around the spots, pitted nails, and dry, cracked skin that can bleed.

-These symptoms are worst during a flare-up and can disappear completely when psoriasis subsides.
+These symptoms worsen during a flare-up, and can disappear completely when psoriasis subsides.

-There’s a growing number of test-tube studies suggesting that CBD may have a positive effect on psoriasis.
+There’s a growing number of test-tube studies suggesting that you can use CBD oil for psoriasis.

 One 2007 study looked at the effects of CBD, tetrahydrocannabinol (THC), and other cannabinoids in the cannabis plant on keratinocytes: the skin cells whose rapid growth — what scientists call proliferation — is the main cause of psoriasis.